gagneurlab/AbExp/README.md

 It was trained on aberrant gene expression calls from the GTEx dataset.

 This repository contains a bioinformatics software pipeline for calculating **AbExp variant effect predictions**, taking vcf files as input.
 The publication to this method can be found in [Nature Communications](https://www.nature.com/articles/s41467-025-58210-w).
+We also offer a [web interface](https://abexp.cmm.cit.tum.de/) for querying AbExp scores on any SNP.

 ## Minimum resource requirements